All Episodes

 It's particularly useful for addressing insecurities or past traumas, typically offered by licensed therapists in individual sessions.

-So there's a lot of people who panic when they get close to others because they've been bitterly disappointed or the, quote, bond has been used to torture or torment them if they've had really bad parents.
+It says a lot of people who panic when they get close to others because they've been bitterly disappointed or the quote bond has been used to torture or torment them if they've had really bad parents.

 It's dialogic and can be done in workshops or private sessions.

-The prepare slash enrich program, structured assessment-based approach using inventories to evaluate relationship dynamics, followed by feedback sessions.
+The prepare slash enrich program, structured assessment-based approach using inventories to evaluate relationship dynamics and followed by feedback sessions.

 It's customizable, often used in religious or community settings.

-Religious-based counseling, pre-canner for Catholics, led by clergy or faith leaders, focusing on spiritual compatibility, sacraments, and moral values.
+Religious-based counseling, pre-canna for Catholics, led by clergy or faith leaders, focusing on spiritual compatibility, sacraments, and moral values.

 It may include group retreats or classes, often free or low cost through churches.